DiamondLightSource/cothread/docs/user/cothread.rst

 where there is only one true thread of processing, but apparently concurrent processes (or *cothreads*) can cooperatively share the processor.
-Control is passed from one cothread to another when the current cothread explicitly suspends control, ultimately via a call to a :mod:`cothread` library routine.
+Control is passed from one cothread to another when the current cothread explicitly suspends control, ultimately via a call to a :doc:`cothread<cothread>` library routine.
 This means that between such suspending calls control will not be interrupted.
 This has two advantages: